SymfonyCasts/api-platform/sfcasts/ep3-custom-data/property-metadata.md

 an integer and eventually `mostPopularListings` will be an array of strings: an array of IRI strings.

 Want to add *more* documentation?
-We already know how: add `@var` above the property:
+We already know how:

 > The 5 most popular cheese listings from this date!